stripwax/SamPuzznic/README.md

 # TODO
-*  reorder the tile IDs - order should be as follows (to match the "tiles remaining" which is based in ID order) -  red ball, yellow pyramid, purple cube, taito, pentagon, green pipe, downward triangle, box (or heart in my case).
 *  "time over" (lose) condition
 *  end of level scoring (clear bonus, time remaining, tick tick tick kerching!)
 *  Horizontal sliders.. very important and lots of work.